pluralsight/applenotary/README.md

 # applenotary

-This tool is designed to synchronously notarize your macOS app with Apple.
+This tool is designed to synchronously notarize your macOS app with Apple and then staple the provided file.
 This is very barebones right now, pull requests appreciated.

 I'm not providing a binary for now, you will need to clone the project and compile it yourself.
+You can compile it using `swift build` or `swift build -c release` in the cloned directory.
+There are other build configurations that may be appropriate for you.

-Example:
+Here is a usage example of the tool after having built it:

 `./applenotary -f myApp.dmg -b com.my.app -u my@apple.id -p mypassword -s myApp.dmg`